-The Center for French and Francophone Studies at Columbia University is pleased to announce the CFFS Undergraduate Research Fellowship.
+The Department of French at Columbia University is pleased to announce the French and Francophone Studies Undergraduate Research Fellowship.
 The fellowship is intended to support students majoring in the humanities or the social sciences pursuing research in France or a francophone country or region during the summer between their junior and senior years.
-Resources permit fellowships of up to $1500 to two juniors.
+Resources permit fellowships of up to $ 2500 to three juniors.

-Applicants must be juniors at Columbia University.
+Applicants must be juniors enrolled in Columbia College or General Studies at Columbia University.
 They should plan to do research in preparation for writing a senior thesis.
 Their research can be in any discipline of the humanities and the social sciences and must relate to France or the francophone world.
-Students do not have to major or concentrate in French but should have be proficient in French (i.e. completed at least Intermediary II or equivalent).
-Additionally, the project must include a research trip to a francophone region to be completed in the summer.
+The project must require a research trip in a francophone region to be completed in summer 2024.

 HOW TO APPLY

 The application consists of a proposal and a letter of support.
 The proposal must include the following: 1) the purpose of the project and its significance to French and Francophone studies; 2) the particular skills, experience, and expertise the applicant brings to the project (including but not limited to knowledge of French) 3) a description of the research questions and methodology; 4) a description of the exact research sites the applicant plans to visit (libraries, archives, ethnographical fieldwork, etc.).
 The proposal should also include a detailed budget of the expected expenses.
 The complete proposal should be no longer than four double-spaced pages (plus one page for the budget).